21 Most Beautiful Places In Croatia: Where To Visit & More

 Just a few minutes away from Makarska’s promenade is the Old Town.
 The area is very Croatian in feel, with evident Dalmatian architecture all through the town’s narrow streets.

-Key recommendation: Head to Kacic Square, the heart of town and venture inside St. Mark’s Church.
+Key recommendation: Head to Kacic Square and go inside St. Mark’s Church.

 Though Makarska is set up for a relaxing stay, hikes are right at its doorstep.
 For beginner hikers, Osejava Forest Park is your go-to option, with several foresty pathways that take you all around the peninsula and include many beautiful panoramas on the way.